staeter/work-in-progress/dialogue.md

 3. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
 4. **Expressive**: Provide spaces and tools for creative expression and knowledge sharing and embrace diverse voices and experiences.
 5. **Informative**: Create community-driven systems for news gathering, investigation, and proportional reporting.
-6. **Democratic**: Make bottom up, collective and democratic organizing and decision-making more efficient and accessible than centralized systems.
+6. **Democratic**: Make bottom up, collective human organizing and decision-making more efficient and accessible than centralized systems.
-7. **Accessible**: Ensure accessibility no matter the technical knowledge, the economical status, the cultural background, the physical disabilities, the language or the literacy.
+7. **Accessible**: Ensure accessibility to as many people as possible by considering technical knowledge, economical status, cultural background, physical disabilities, language and literacy.
-8. **Attractive**: Has compelling reasons for people and communities to join, stay and grow with the platform enabling [network effects](https://en.wikipedia.org/wiki/Network_effect).
+8. **Attractive**: Has compelling reasons for people and communities to join, stay and grow with the platform.
 9. **Private**: Guarantee personal data sovereignty and communication confidentiality.
 10. **Resilient**: Maintain platform availability and usability even under state-level interdiction.
 11. **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.